kyoto-framework/kyoto/README.md

 // This example demonstrates main advantage of kyoto library - asynchronous lifecycle.
 // Multiple UUIDs will be fetched in asynchronous way, without even touching goroutines and synchronization tools like sync.WaitGroup.

-// Let's assume markup of this component is stored in 'component.httpbin.uuid.html' func ComponentHttpbinUUID(core *kyoto.Core) {
+// Let's assume markup of this component is stored in 'component.uuid.html' func ComponentUUID(core *kyoto.Core) {
     lifecycle.Init(core, func() {
         core.State.Set("UUID", "")
     })